Asimov DIY Kit (Here Be Dragons Edition)

 What is the Asimov DIY Kit (Here Be Dragons Edition)?

 The Asimov DIY Kit (Here Be Dragons Edition) is a Research robot made by Menlo Research.
 Menlo Research's Asimov DIY Kit (Here Be Dragons Edition) is an open-source humanoid hardware kit aimed at advanced hobbyists, developers, and research teams who want to build and modify a full humanoid robot themselves.
 The kit ships unassembled and includes the structural frame, actuators, motors, sensors, wiring harness, assembly manual, and build videos, with the company positioning it as a faster path into the broader Asimov full-body platform.
 Official materials emphasize off-the-shelf parts, simple 3D-printable components, and an open hardware/software approach intended to make repair, modification, and iteration easier than on closed commercial humanoid platforms.
-It features 3 sensor types, 0 connectivity protocols, and 8 distinct capabilities.
+The official manual frames Asimov 1 around data collection, basic teleoperated walking, Cloud API custom agents, and a Virtual Asimov digital twin, with hands/grippers, advanced locomotion, and onboard training explicitly out of scope.
+It features 5 sensor types, 3 connectivity protocols, and 14 distinct capabilities.

 How much does the Asimov DIY Kit (Here Be Dragons Edition) cost?

-The Asimov DIY Kit (Here Be Dragons Edition) is listed at $15,000 (Official Asimov DIY Kit page lists a $15,000 target price with a refundable $499 pre-order deposit; import duties and taxes may still apply.).
+The Asimov DIY Kit (Here Be Dragons Edition) is listed at $15,000 (Official Asimov DIY Kit page lists a $15,000 target price and a $499 pre-order deposit, with the remaining balance due before shipment; the official Asimov v1 manual says a deposit refund can be requested with no questions asked.).
 This places it in the premium tier for research robots.
 Prices may vary by region and retailer.

 Is the Asimov DIY Kit (Here Be Dragons Edition) available to buy?